Lullabot/mpx-php/README.md

 // Only required if your application is not using Composer's autoloader already. require_once './vendor/autoload.php';

-// Create a new MPX client with the default configuration.
+// Create a new mpx client with the default configuration.
 $defaults = Client::getDefaultConfiguration();
 $client = new Client(new \GuzzleHttp\Client($defaults));